Availity/sdk-js/packages/api-core/src/resources/README.md

 ### AvUser

-Used to get data about user by id
+Get information about current logged-in user.

 #### Methods

 ##### `me()`
-Gets the currently logged in user profile
+Helper function that returns information about logged-in user.

 ### AvRegions
-Gets the current users current region as well as all available regions.
+Gets the logged-in user's current selected region as well as the regions the user is associated with.

-#### Configuration
-`AvRegions` requires an `AvUser` object or similar object.

 #### Methods

 ##### `getRegions(config)`
-Get regions for currently logged-in user.
+Get regions for logged-in user.

 ##### `getCurrentRegion()`
-Returns just the current region for the currently logged-in user.
+Returns just the current region for the logged-in user.

 ### AvPermissions
-Get permissions belonging to the current user.
+Get permissions belonging to the logged-in user.

 ### AvUserPermissions
-Get permissions and resources of currently logged-in user.
+Get permissions as well as resources of the logged-in user.

 ### AvSpaces
-Get data about any of the Space types.
+Get metadata for the various content types for the Spaces platform.

 ### AvOrganizations
-Service that allows you to get a user's active organizations.
+Service that allows you to get logged=in user's active organizations.

-#### Configuration
-`AvOrganizations` requires an AvUser object, can use the `AvUser` predefined resource, or any object with a `.me()` promise that returns similar data.

 #### Methods

 #### `queryOrganizations(user, config)`
-Returns organizations belonging to the passed in user.
+Returns organizations belonging to the `user`.

 ##### `getOrganizations(config)`
-Returns organizations belonging to the currently logged in User
+Returns organizations belonging to the logged-in user.

 ### AvProviders
-Get providers associated to the current user's organization.
+Get providers associated to the logged-in user's organization.

 ### AvLogMessage
 Create a log message.